glynnbird/couchimport/README.md

 ## Introduction

 When populating CouchDB databases, often the source of the data is initially a CSV or TSV file.
 CouchImport is designed to assist you with importing flat data into CouchDB efficiently.
+It can be used either as command-line utilities `couchimport` and `couchexport` or the underlying functions can be used programatically:

 * simply pipe the data file to 'couchimport' on the command line
 * handles tab or comma separated data